kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 ![][13]

-add to homescreen behavior on your desktop&nbsp;browser
+add to homescreen behavior on your desktop browser

 Depending on the [`display mode][14]` the app can run in a separate standalone window that looks like a desktop app (and in mobile it looks like mobile), by hiding the address bar.
 This is how [Chrome Apps][15] should be build in the future too, not only websites.